waltdundore/homework-gacrc/README.md

 # homework-gacrc

 # Documentation

+### Security note: There are a a few concessions made in this repo because it is a demo.
+Do not do the following in any production environment:
+- /secure directory exposed - this has the vault password file exposed in plain text in the file .vault_password.txt

 ## Prerequisites:

 This was tested on Fedora 40 as a host using the following:
 - Vagrant with vagrant-libvirt plugin
 - Libvirt